On the Paradox of Certified Training: Additional Results on Tightness

-Here we prove that for any neural network parameters hBox certifies more than Box:
+Here we sketch a proof that for any neural network parameters hBox certifies more than IBP.
+For a formal proof see \citet{wang2018symbolic} or \citet{mirman2018diffai}.

-\begin{theorem}[Informal] Given a neural network architecture parametrized by $\bm{\theta} \in \sR^d$, for any choice of $\bm{\theta}$, hBox can certify robust classification for more inputs than Box. \end{theorem} \begin{proof} For a formal proof see \cite{wang2018symbolic} or \cite{mirman2018diffai}.
-To prove the statement, it is sufficient to show that the constraints introduced for each layer for hBox are tighter than Box constraints.
-This is relatively straightforward for linear layers, so here we focus on ReLU layers.
+\begin{theorem}[Informal] Given a neural network architecture parametrized by $\bm{\theta} \in \sR^d$, for any choice of $\bm{\theta}$, hBox can certify robust classification for more inputs than IBP. \end{theorem} \begin{proof} To prove the statement, it is sufficient to show that the constraints introduced for each layer for hBox are tighter than IBP constraints (see Equation 3 in \citep{wang2018symbolic} for more details on this claim).
+This is relatively straightforward for affine layers, so here we focus on ReLU layers.
 For unstable ReLU both use the same constraints: $0 \leq x_{i,j} \leq \uprev$.
 When $\uprev < 0$, both set $x_{i,j}=0$.
-The only difference is when $\lprev > 0$: in this case Box uses $\lprev \leq x_{i,j} \leq \uprev$, while hBox sets $x_{i,j}=x_{i-1,j}$.
+The only difference is when $\lprev > 0$: in this case IBP uses $\lprev \leq x_{i,j} \leq \uprev$, while hBox sets $x_{i,j}=x_{i-1,j}$.
 By definition we have $\lprev \leq x_{i-1,j} \leq \uprev$, implying that hBox constraints are indeed tighter. \end{proof}